-Farro is one of the best whole grains to use when making a grain salad.
 Farro is a type of ancient wheat grain that can be traced all the way back to Mesopotamia.
 It’s been a part of Italian cuisine for centuries, and is perfect for soups, stews, risottos, and grain salads.

-Ingredients in this fall farro salad recipe
+Ingredients in fall farro salad

 First, peel and dice your butternut squash.
 Toss in olive oil, salt, pepper, and cinnamon.
 Roast in the oven.